jiannystein/gmexcomingsoon/content/about.md

 ## Who We Are

-GMEX is a Poland-based company dedicated to revolutionizing the world of investment and multi-level marketing.
+GMEX is a Poland-based company dedicated to revolutionizing the world of investment and marketing strategies.
 We understand that financial success can be achieved through both savvy investments and strategic marketing efforts.
 With our expertise in these areas, we offer a unique platform that combines the best of both worlds, enabling individuals to profit safely and securely.

 ## Our Vision